agarun/foton/README.md

 Users can edit their profiles by updating their information or changing their profile and cover photos.

 Profile images are related to users by `is_profile_photo` and `is_cover_photo` boolean fields.
-The booleans are stored in the `photos` table with PSQL partial indexes and are accessible by scoped Rails associations:
+The booleans are stored in the `photos` table with PSQL partial indexes.
+These photos are accessible by scoped Rails associations:
 ```rb
 has_one :cover_photo, -> { where is_cover_photo: true }
 has_one :profile_photo, -> { where is_profile_photo: true }